 Dear Fieldwork Agency Partners,

 My name is Leslie Reed, and I am the Academic Fieldwork Director for the Auerbach School of Occupational Therapy (ASOT) at Spalding University in Louisville, KY.
 I am writing you this letter to emphasize the importance of fieldwork education for the profession of occupational therapy.
-If you are intending to complete the ASOT Fieldwork Educator Tutorial for 1 continuing competency unit (CCU), please open the attachment by clicking this link to print and use while reading this on-line tool.
+If you are intending to complete the ASOT Fieldwork Educator Tutorial for 1 continuing competency unit (CCU), please open the attachment below to print and use while reading this on-line tool.

 In today's healthcare environment, practitioners of all disciplines are being challenged to meet the high demands of and regulatory changes in all healthcare delivery settings.
 While there are many, many reasons for this evolution, one very important reason is to ensure healthcare providers deliver safe, quality care to all consumers.
 These consumers are some of the clients that occupational therapists see every day; they might even be your friend, your neighbor, your parents, your children, and even you.